 The COVID-19 pandemic is requiring companies to reevaluate daily operations while balancing employee morale and engagement.
 Most organizations that can are switching to remote work and canceling in-person gatherings, including volunteer activities.
 While keeping safe physical distance might discourage hands-on and group volunteering, there is still opportunity to provide nonprofits with support.

 Companies need to invest in people and purpose right now.
 Companies that invested in employee engagement during the recession of 2008-2009 not only survived the downturn, but significantly outperformed their peers.
-Building trust and strength in the eyes of your stakeholders will serve you well beyond the time of crisis.
+Building trust and strength in the eyes of your employees and customers will serve you well beyond the time of crisis.

 With virtual, skilled-based volunteering, you can enable employees to continue to serve.
 Rather than allow social isolation, connect your employees with a global community of nonprofits that are providing vital services.